tri-cods/html-css/lessons.md

 ## Color

 Determines text color.
-Can be a word or a hex value, like #FFFFFF:
+Can be a word or a hex value, like `#FFFFFF`:

 ```css
 color: blue;